nsdumanlife/shadesof/README.md

 - Add other main colors
 - Pick random shade of a color feature

-This library work in progress.
+This library is working in progress.
 Feel free to contribute!

 &nbsp;